 Countries and kingdoms have been trading goods with one another for over a thousand years.
 No country in the world is self-sufficient.
-You export the things you produce in excess, and you import things that you can’t produce in large quantities and at affordable prices to meet the local demand.
+You export the things you produce in excess, and you import things that you can’t make in large quantities and at affordable prices to meet the local demand.
 It’s that simple.
 Here we take a look at the top 10 largest importers in the world.

 The ranking below is based on international trade data from the World Trade Organization for the year 2018.
 Several world leaders have been pushing for protectionist policies in recent years, which could hurt global trade.
-The US-China trade war has already caused dozens of manufacturers to shift their manufacturing away from China to other countries.
+The US-China trade war has already caused dozens of manufacturers to shift their manufacturing away from China to other countries worldwide.

 10- India, $514 billion

 Last year, the nation imported merchandise worth $514 billion, accounting for 2.6% of the world’s total imports; the most prominent product purchases are crude petroleum, heavy machinery, and electronic goods.
 China, the nation’s biggest trading partner, runs a huge trade surplus with India.